 Opera Las Vegas Board Service

-During her year of board service with Opera Las Vegas, Alexandria played a pivotal role in the company’s growth—driving the two largest donations in its 24-year history, leading it to its first sold-out performance, recruiting pro bono legal counsel, hiring its first professional development team, and vetting the marketing consultant who led the organization’s successful rebrand.
-She also co-led the company’s strategic vision planning, helping to shape its long-term artistic and organizational direction.
+During her year of board service with Opera Las Vegas—coinciding with the first year of the pandemic—Alexandria played a pivotal role in securing the company’s stability and positioning it for long-term growth.
+She drove the two largest donations in its 24-year history, led it to its first sold-out performance, recruited pro bono legal counsel that successfully negotiated with the local union, hired its first professional development team, and vetted the marketing consultant behind the organization’s successful rebrand.